Hrytos/People_org/README.md

 2. Check statistics (contacts found, enrichment success rate)
 3. Click "Save to Database"
 4. Contacts saved to your `contacts` table with `account_id` linked
+5. Click "Sync to HubSpot" to push saved contacts to HubSpot CRM
+6. Review sync summary and optional failures CSV
-5. Click "Start Over" for new search
+7. Click "Start Over" for new search

 ---